practicalli/clojure/concepts/all-bytecode-in-the-end.md

   As soon as you evaluate your code in the REPL it is also being compiled in the background into Java Bytecode.
 So there is no need for a seperate build and run phase.

-  As you can inject code into the running environment you can easily bug fix or itteratively develop your application.
+  Injecting code into the running environment provides the means for fast iterative development of code.